Reading Fluency Tracker — Free WCPM Progress Monitoring for Reading Coaches

 Add at least one score to see benchmark comparison, trend analysis, and intervention recommendations.

-Free to use · Enter your email to save or download the PDF report
+Free to use · Free to use · Enter your school email to save or download

 How to track reading fluency progress — WCPM benchmarks explained